Species Survival Plan

 ABOUT THE ARABIAN ORYX

-The oryx is one of the best desert-adapted large mammals, capable of living in a waterless habitat where few other species can survive.
-They can exist for weeks without water.
+The Arabian oryx is one of the best desert-adapted large mammals, capable of living in a waterless, hot, high-wind habitat where few other species can survive.
+Arabian oryx live in a variety of desert habitats including stony plains, wadis, and sand dunes.

 The Arabian oryx has a white coat with black markings on its face, and its legs are dark brown to black.
 Its predominantly white coat reflects the sun’s heat in summer, and in winter the hairs on its back rise to attract and catch the sun’s warmth.